-ETS, the publisher of the HiSET® High School Equivalency Exam (available in many states as an alternative to the GED) has announced an online test-taking option named ‘HiSET Exam at Home.’
+ETS, the publisher of the HiSET High School Equivalency Exam (available in many states as an alternative to the GED test), has announced an online test-taking option named ‘HiSET Exam at Home.’

-The online testing option provides a safe, convenient, and highly flexible testing solution for students impacted by closures of HiSET test centers or limited availability due to the recent health issues.
+The online testing option provides a safe, convenient, and highly flexible testing solution for students impacted by the closures of HiSET® test centers or limited availability due to recent health issues.

 Once you’ve set up your ETS account and registered for the online HiSET exam, you can register with ProctorU.
 You can select the time and date for your online test that suits you best.
 HiSET-at-Home test appointments are available seven days per week, for 15 hours per day.

-ETS has taken all possible precautions to make sure that the HiSET-at-Home exam will meet the highest possible standards for security, reliability, and validity.
+ETS has taken all possible precautions to ensure that the HiSET-at-Home exam will meet the highest possible security, reliability, and validity standards.

 In that respect, the HiSET and GED exams meet the same standards, both when in an online format or taken at a test center.

 The HiSET-at-Home exam uses the best security measures, such as real-time monitoring by a proctor and advanced artificial intelligence (AI) technology.